architect-examples/arc-workshop/src/shared/md/05-slackbot-api/00-api-primer.md

 Things to notice:

 - We re-used `arc-workshop` namespace yet again so everything will be scoped under those API Gateway deployments
-- The `@slack` directive accepts any number of names seperated by a newline so you can create more than one bot in the same project
+- The `@slack` directive accepts any number of names separated by a newline so you can create more than one bot in the same project

 ---
 ### 5. Slack URL Setup